Wahnsinn!

 Ursprünglich veröffentlicht auf Hackaday:

 Hackaday Prize judge [Ben Krasnow] has been busy lately.
 He’s put his scanning electron microscope (SEM) to work creating an animation of a phonograph needle playing a record.
 (YouTube link) This is the same 80’s SEM [Ben] hacked back in November.
 Unfortunately, [Ben’s] JSM-T200 isn’t quite large enough to hold an entire 12?
 LP, so he had to cut a small section of a record out.
 The vinyl mods weren’t done there though.
-SEMs need a conductive surface for imaging.
+SEMs need a conductive surface for imagingphono_anim_1.
 Vinyl is an insulator.
 [Ben] dealt with this by using his vacuum chamber to evaporate a thin layer of silver on the vinyl.

 Just imaging the record wouldn’t be enough; [Ben] wanted an animation of a needle traveling through the record grove.
 He tore apart an old phonograph needle and installed it in on a copper wire in the SEM.
 Thanks to the dual stage setup of the JSM-T200, [Ben] was…